Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 repo: mainsail-crew/mainsail
 path: ~/mainsail
 ```
-- Once done, click on `Save & close` at the top right to save the file.
+- Once done, click on `SAVE & RESTART` at the top right to save the file.

 - You can now click the refresh button (still in the Machine tab) on the `Update Manager` tile.